WWFRiskFilter/sbtn-SoN-water/README.md

-## State of Nature layers for Water Availability and Water Pollution to support SBTN Step 1: Assess and Step 2: Interpret & Prioritize (v2)
+## State of Nature layers for Water Availability and Water Pollution to support SBTN Step 1: Assess and Step 2: Interpret & Prioritize (v1.1)

-This repo builds on work done by Rafael in https://github.com/Qnature/sbtn-SoN-water (which is itself a fork from https://github.com/rafaexx/sbtn-SoN-water).
-To match new SBTN guidelines, we are extracting *individual* indicators rather than generating a single unified layer.
-These individual layers are converted the hydroshed level 7 to be spatially comparable to all other RFS indicators.
+This repo builds on work done by Rafael in https://github.com/rafaexx/sbtn-SoN-water.
+Following updates to WRI Aqueduct v4.0, this now includes a recalculation of SBTN unified layer to use newest WRI data.

+To allow data to be used within WWF RFS, we are extracting both *individual* indicators and generating a single unified score (max).
+Data are converted to hydroshed level 7 to be spatially comparable to all other RFS indicators.
 All other code remains the same.
 See the original repo description below:

 ### ORIGINAL DESCRIPTION